 Getting Started with MCP Server

 The Model Context Protocol (MCP) Server enables AI agents to control Brobot automations through a RESTful API.
-This guide will help you set up and start using the MCP server in minutes.
+This guide will help you set up and start experimenting with the MCP server.

 What is MCP Server?โ